-Where to rent a caravan
+Where to hire a caravan

-- chemical toilet with tablet system
+- chemical toilet (tablet-based)

 - at least a small bathroom (usually combined with the toilet)

-- kitchen with gas hobs
+- kitchen with gas burners

-- petrol/gas heating
+- diesel or gas heating

-- engine-driven air conditioning
+- engine-powered air conditioning

 Everything you need to know about caravan travel